 Your destination is Big Hill Springs Provincial Park!
 There is a small spring here that makes for a nice spot to stop and picnic.

 Mainly smooth asphalt although there are some patches of rough pavement and patches of loose gravel.
 Shoulder width varies from 1 to 4 feet, with painted lines and chip seal.
 Use caution as this route has medium traffic volumes even on weekdays with some large trucks on Lochend Road and Hwy 567.
+Also the first few km’s of this route can have heavy traffic volumes on Sunday mornings due to the Farmers Markets and on weekday evenings when the acreage owners are rushing home from work 4-6 pm.

 Comments from our test riders: